PX4/PX4-user_guide/en/sensor/rangefinders.md

 This section lists the distance sensors supported by PX4 (linked to more detailed documentation), the [generic configuration](#configuration) required for all rangefinders, testing, and simulation information.

-> **Tip** The drivers for less common sensors may not be present by default in all firmware.
-In this case you may need to add the driver into your *cmake* configuration file and build the firmware yourself.
-For more information see the [PX4 Development Guide](https://dev.px4.io/en/setup/building_px4.html).

 <img src="../../assets/hardware/sensors/lidar_lite/lidar_lite_v3.jpg" alt="Lidar Lite V3" width="200px" /><img src="../../assets/hardware/sensors/sf11c_120_m.jpg" alt="LightWare SF11/C Lidar" width="200px" /><img src="../../assets/hardware/sensors/uLanding_lite_1.jpg" alt="Aerotenna uLanding" width="200px" />

 ## Supported Rangefinders